-The Air Division represents members at several air carriers including Air Wisconsin, Alaska, American, Envoy, ExpressJet, Frontier, FSI, Hawaiian, Horizon, PSA, Republic, Southwest, Sun Country, and UPS.
+The Air Division represents members at several air carriers including Air Wisconsin, Alaska, Allegiant Air, American, Envoy, Frontier, FSI, Hawaiian, Horizon, JetBlue, Kalitta, PSA, Republic, Southwest, Spirit, Sun Country, and UPS.
 In addition, the Air Division has oversight for members at several U.S. government facilities, including Fort Lee, Fort Gordon, and the NASA Kennedy Space Center.
 The Air Division also represents members at Allied, KLM, Swissport, World Flight Services, and several other smaller facilities.
-The Air Division recently secured ‘first contracts” at JetBlue for Inflight Crew Members, Kalitta Air Dispatchers, and Spirit Air Guest Service Agents.
+The Air Division recently secured representation for the Flight Dispatchers at Omni Air.

 We are proud to have the trust of our members and continue to fight for the best contacts in the industry.
 The Air Division represents nearly every class and craft in the aviation industry: including aircraft mechanics, dispatch, facilities and ground support mechanics, fleet service, flight attendants, flight crew training instructors, flight simulator engineers, and stores members.
 Our non-airline locals continue to thrive and grow, adding members in dozens of different skills on government installations and private entities all over the United States.

-For individual contract information, please visit the local website or click here to contact find local.
+For individual contract information, please visit the local website or click here to find a local.

 Read MoreGet latest news, event information, updates, and more.